wartman/capsule/readme.md

 For more fine-grained injection, you can use the `toFactory` mapping.
-Any function passed to `toFactory` will be automagically injected for you (Note that short lambdas do not currently work properly with metadata and may not work with it at all in the future):
+Any function passed to `toFactory` will be automagically injected for you (Note that arrow functions do not work with metadata):

 ```haxe
 capsule.map(String, 'foo').toValue('foo');